 However, I worry that we will not be able to initiate the necessary changes without “crashing” the current system, causing starvation and other calamities on an unprecedented scale.
 With economism in place across the globe, how can we develop alternative “isms,” get enough people on board, and then switch?
 Linking economistic beliefs to their disastrous social and environmental consequences has its risks.
 It violates the caution given by Frank Knight: we are looking at the nakedness of man, his soul as well as his body, his deeds, his culture, and his very gods.
 However, we need to do exactly that while projecting hope and working to build a better future.

-1. Max Roser, “GDP Growth Over the Very Long Run,” OurWorldInData.org, 2014, http://ourworldindata.org/data/growth-and-distribution-of-prosperity/gdp-growth-over-the-very-long-run/.
+1. Max Roser, “Economic Growth,” OurWorldInData.org, 2014, https://ourworldindata.org/economic-growth.
 The disparity is due to difficulties in measuring global economic activity in 1800, not 2014, though the latter is contentious too.

 2. Karl Polanyi, The Great Transformation: The Political and Economic Origins of Our Time (Boston: Beacon Press, 1944, 1957).

 3. Tom Bottomore, “Economism,” A Dictionary of Marxist Thought, 2nd edition, eds.
 Tom Bottomore, Lawrence Harris, V.G.
 Kiernan, and Ralph Miliband (Oxford, UK: Blackwell, 1991).

 4.Antonio Gramsci, “Some Theoretical and Practical Aspects of ‘Economism,’” in Selections from the Prison Notebooks, eds./trans.
 Quiten Hoare and Geoffrey Nowell Smith (New York: International Publishers, 1971), 158-168.